Marmoretta: Description

+Ecology

+While originally interpreted as semi-aquatic, due to the relative abundance of finds in the Kirtlington Mammal Bed, thought to have been deposited in an aquatic environment, the shape of the hand bones, which are similar to those of living arboreal lizards suggests that Marmoretta habitually engaged in climbing and that it likely spent much of its time in trees.

+Classification

 Susan E. Evans and Magdalena Borsuk−Białynicka (2009) performed a phylogenetic analysis that recovered Sophineta as the sister group of Lepidosauria.
 The inclusion of Sophineta displaced the relictual Middle Jurassic Marmoretta and gave the origin of Lepidosauria much older age.
 The cladogram below follows their results.
-Some subsequent phylogenies have recovered Marmoretta as a stem-squamate, closer to squamates than rhynchocephalians.
+Some subsequent phylogenies have recovered Marmoretta as a stem-squamate, closer to squamates than to rhynchocephalians.
 In the 2021 redescription, it was found to be a basal lepidosauromorph, most closely related to Fraxinisaura from the Middle Triassic of Germany.